-The Serbian striker is one of Europe's most coveted forwards and a look at his exploits for the Eagles soon makes it clear why.
-In 30 Bundesliga games this season, he has scored 17 goals and produced six assists.
+The Serbian striker has become one of Europe's most coveted forwards and a look at his exploits for the Eagles makes it clear why.
+In 32 Bundesliga games in 2018/19, he scored 17 goals and produced six assists.
 Add in the 10 in 14 UEFA Europa League outings and you get the drift.
 However, those are just the raw statistics which do not tell the full story of just how brilliant the 21-year-old is.

 Unlike many strikers, who play to one particular strength, Jovic is the all-round real deal – a defender's proverbial nightmare – or in the words of team-mate Filip Kostic: "unbelievable".
 Dig deeper into his stats and you will see why.
 Of his 25 total Bundesliga goals, 10 have come with his left foot, 10 with his right while five have been headers.

 More often than not, defenders only have one option: commit a foul.
-Indeed, of his 56 attempted dribbles, Jovic has won 25 times and been fouled on 29 occasions, and his average of 38.6 touches per game is only further evidence of how much of an integral figure Jovic has become in Frankfurt's game under Adi Hütter.
+Indeed, of his 56 attempted dribbles, Jovic has won 25 times and been fouled on 29 occasions, and his average of 38.6 touches per game is only further evidence of how integral Jovic was to Frankfurt's game under Adi Hütter.